danielendeg/nugetpackageupdate/specs/De%2DIdentification/Configuration-Enhancement/Supporting-Extended-Type-Rules.md

 Also, we fix the [nested item problem](https://microsofthealth.visualstudio.com/Health/_workitems/edit/72536/) by redacting *answer.value*, *text*, *title*, *description*, *textEquivalient* fields in BackBoneElement type without composing infinite nested path rules.

 Specially, we don't accept **BackboneElement** or **Resource** as a base type.
 1. For BackboneElement, the fields/paths can be various in different resources.
 Write a rule of *"BackboneElement.field"* arbitrarily can cause side impact on other resources.
-And the validation with *"BackboneElement.field"* can be a mess.
+And the validation process with *"BackboneElement.field"* can be a mess.
 Our solution is to compose a BackboneElement with "ResourceType_FieldName", like *"QuestionnaireResponse_item"* and *"RequestGroup_action"*.
 2. For Resource types that exists in *Bundle* and *contained resource*, we will anonymize all the nested resources seperately as well as the parent resource.
 ```json
 {